yminsky/ocaml-user-experience/objectives.md

 newbie experience, though we should be more reluctant to make a sensible advanced workflow practically impossible.

-## Workflows are built around a simple, understandable model
+## Workflows are built around a coherent, understandable model

-We should aim for a single shared model for how code is organized, configured, and built.
-Supporting legacy users is important, but we should be willing to deprecate and eventually abandon workflows that detract from having a simple core.
+It's not enough for it to be easy to get started.
+The development model should also have a simple model that developers can reason about.
+When possible, we should remove complexity, rather than cover it over with convenient tools.

-This strongly suggests we should move away from having an ambient environment that you just get by default.
-The tools should really only work within a directory that's configured, in much the same way that Rust's tooling works.
+While supporting legacy users is important, we should deprecate and eventually abandon workflows that detract from having a simple core.

 ## The workflow for newbies scales up seamlessly to larger projects